src-d/jgit-spark-connector/documentation/proposals/ENIP-000.md

 ## Impact

-How this change would impact engine functionality: backward compatibility broken, performance improvements or issues, corner cases and so on.
+How this change would impact jgit-spark-connector functionality: backward compatibility broken, performance improvements or issues, corner cases and so on.

 ## References